 Texas Estates Code Section 113.104 provides that the funds in a trust account, during the trustee's lifetime, belong beneficially to the trustee, unless the terms of the account or deposit agreement "manifest a contrary intent," or other clear and convincing evidence exists of "an irrevocable trust."
 Where there two or more trustees of such a trust account, their rights in the funds are governed by Section 113.102, meaning that the funds belong to the person who contributed them to the account.
 When the trust account is an irrevocable trust, the beneficial interest belongs to the beneficiary.
 Tex.
 Estates Code § 113.104(c).
 The statute bears further analysis.
 First, if the "trust" is revocable, the statute makes the trustee the true beneficiary during the trustee's lifetime.
 If the "trust" is irrevocable, the statute makes the account beneficiary the true beneficiary during the trustee's lifetime.
-Second, the "terms of the account or the deposit agreement" prevail over the statutory allocation of beneficial rights.
+Second, the "terms of the account or the deposit agreement" prevail over the statutory allocation of the beneficial interest.
 Third, the statute creates a rebuttable presumption that the "trust" is revocable, unless the terms of account or deposit agreement indicate irreversablity, "other clear and convincing evidence of an irrevocable trust exists."
-This suggests that the presumption of revocable trust does not vanish in the face of evidence of contrary intent, but instead carries through to the fact-finders' decision.
+This suggests that the presumption of revocable trust does not vanish in the face of evidence of contrary intent, but instead carries through to the end of the case when the fact-finders makes the ultimate decision.
 Fourth, where there are multiple trustees, the rule of ownership in proportion to net contributions applies.